Right to work or study in Sweden

-In order to have a right to work or study in Sweden your partner need to have either a residence permit or right of residence as a EU citizen.
+In order to have a right to be working or studying in Sweden your partner need to have either a residence permit or right of residence as a EU citizen.

 When applying for a permit which includes your partner/spouse you need to prove that you have had a relationship before moving here.
 This can be done with a marriage certificate, documents proving you are in a registered partnership or that you were cohabiting and shared economy prior to the time of you planned stay in Sweden.